mekowalski/react-photos-app/NOTES.md

 # PhotoList Component
 [x] Create PhotoList Component
-[] Call PhotoList in order to render out the photos that were fetched(communicate)
+[] Call PhotoList in order to render out the photos that were fetched(communicate) [] Loop over all the photos from the returned array and return Brand New Component